All You Need to Know About Online Banking in Canada

 You can access as many types of bank accounts online as you can in a traditional brick-and-mortar bank, from savings to daily chequing accounts.

 Basic savings accounts are widespread – you’ll just need to link your online savings account with either an online or brick-and-mortar deposit account so as to manage deposits and withdrawals.
-Many online savings accounts offer mobile cheque deposit to make it faster and easier.
-Savings accounts with online-only banks tend to offer higher interest rates, and many online-only banks also offer kids’ and youth savings accounts, money market accounts, and CDs.
+Many online savings accounts offer mobile cheque deposit to make deposits faster and easier.
+Some online banks also offer kids’ and youth savings accounts, money market accounts, CDs and high-interest savings accounts.

 You can get all of the same basic features when you open an online chequing account including a debit card, use of ATMs, and paper cheques as well as extended options for making transfers and paying bills online, mobile cheque deposit, and better rates for international transactions.
 Online-only chequing accounts don’t usually charge any monthly fees and charge only minimal or zero transaction fees.